 The resources and information I received through HFK helped me not only push through the final leg of my debt payoff journey but also helped Austin and me set new financial goals and create an actionable plan to reach those goals.

 We use the Badass Budget spreadsheet to track our income and spending, and we have both become incredibly confident in negotiating our salaries and bills thanks to the Navigate the Negotiation course.
-We have also officially saved 3 months’ worth of expenses for our emergency fund, and we even started investing with Treasury App.
+We have also officially saved 3 months’ worth of expenses for our emergency fund, and we even started investing with Stock Market School.

 One of the ways that we both have most benefited from HFK is by receiving permission to release the shame we felt about our debt.